mark-watson/hy-lisp-python-book/manuscript/nlp.md

 ## Wrap Up

-I spent several years during the period from  1984 through 2015 working on natural language processing technology and as a personal side project I sold commercial NLP libraries that I wrote on my own time in Ruby and Common Lisp.
+I spent several years of development time during the period from  1984 through 2015 working on natural language processing technology and as a personal side project I sold commercial NLP libraries that I wrote on my own time in Ruby and Common Lisp.
 The state-of-the-art of deep learning enhanced NLP is very good and the open source spaCy library makes excellent use of both conventional NLP technology and pre-trained deep learning models.
 I no longer spend very much time writing my own NLP libraries and instead use spaCy.

 I urge you to read through the [spaCy documentation](https://spacy.io/api/doc) because we covered just basic functionality here that we will also need in the later chapter on automatically generating data for Knowledge Graphs.
+After working through the interactive repl sessions and also the examples in this chapter, you should be able to translate any Python API example code to Hy.